Updated May 6, 2023

 How is Continuous Integration Performed in DevOps?

-- A developer develops or writes some form of code, often called as patches representing a change to the project’s codebase [for example, a fix or bug].
+- A developer develops or writes some code, often called patches representing a change to the project’s codebase [for example, a fix or bug].

 - Merges the change to the centralized repository of that project like Git, SVN, and bitbucket vary with the project.

-- If the codes present in the centralized repos are needed later or while composing the application, i.e. building can be referred later at any point in time.
-Then these builds are deployed and can be manipulated or called at any point in time, often termed as packages or artifacts.
+- If someone needs the codes in the centralized repository later or while composing the application, they can refer to the builds which can be deployed and manipulated or called at any time.
+These builds are often termed packages or artifacts.

 Now comes into the picture another concern which can give the next thought to all scenarios, which are like branching strategies.

-If thinking of the developer’s patch or any change, then it will be very crucial to put the entire change everywhere.
-Therefore, continuous integration takes another stand as it provides a way to create a centralized repository set up with ease of branching and commit with time stamps.
+If thinking of the developer’s patch or any change, putting the entire change everywhere will be crucial.
+Therefore, continuous integration takes another stand as it provides a way to create a centralized repository with ease of branching and committing with time stamps.
 Gives Proper insight and information to developers and all the correlated teams and members.

-If we leave the only question of branching and seek towards the other daily basis work which is performed manually like writing code and merge, then sit by keeping your fingers crossed for what’s next, not an ideal way at all.
-Taking an ideal Continuous integration environment, every code change and patches should be committed and merged simultaneously with a test-driven environment incorporated within the CI environment to get the fulfillment of automation also.
+If we leave the only question of branching and seek the other daily work performed manually, like writing code and merging, then sit by keeping our fingers crossed for what’s next, not an ideal way.
+Taking a perfect Continuous integration environment, every code change and patch should be committed and merged simultaneously with a test-driven environment incorporated within the CI environment to fulfill the automation.

 Continuous Delivery and Continuous Deployment are part of Continuous Integration, which has helped to come automation so far by dividing and distributing all commits and patches into all new versions of different software.

-Continuous Delivery means the simultaneous commits being made into the repository, and then it is the responsibility of the human to decide whether to take it further for deployment or not, which means human effort is being involved somehow because of which companies don’t prefer and thinks twice before deployment.
+Continuous Delivery means the simultaneous commits being made into the repository, and then it is the responsibility of the human to decide whether to take it further for deployment or not, which means human effort is being involved somehow, because of which companies don’t prefer and think twice before deployment.